False alarm? Confusion about EU COVID-19 threat levels | DW | 27.10.2020

 The European Union (EU) wants a more standardized approach, and the idea is simple: Provide citizens with coordinated maps, published every week, showing the levels of risk for travelers across the EU's 27 member states.

-It uses a so-called traffic light system: Red, orange, green and grey.
+It uses a so-called traffic light system: Red, orange, green and gray.

 As DW reported when the recommendations were announced on October 13, the traffic light system works on the basis of new infections, or incidence, per 100,000 inhabitants in the previous 14 days combined with the number of positive COVID-19 tests.